 You will have several decisions to make once you receive a financial aid award letter/email.
 Assess your financial aid packages by comparing offers and reading the fine print.

 A Student Loan De-Briefer You Can Understand

-Sure, paying back a few thousand bucks over 10 years does not sound so bad — that is until you receive your first payment booklet with monthly payments that you cannot afford.
+Sure, paying back a few thousand bucks over ten (10) years does not sound so bad —until you receive your first payment booklet with monthly payments that you cannot afford.

-Cost of Attendance – Add up tuition, fees, room, board, books, supplies, and personal expenses, and there you have it.
+Cost of Attendance – Add up tuition, fees, room, board, e.g., weekend clinical out of state, books, supplies, and personal expenses, and there you have it.